How to tell your friends and family you’re getting divorced

 Be prepared for gossip, and be careful who you confide in

-You may also find that some people feel embarrassed and don't want to know too much, whilst others seem to relish the detail.
+You may also find that some people feel embarrassed and don't want to know too much, whilst others seem to relish the details.
 Be prepared for gossip, and be careful who you confide in.
 If you feel that someone is pushing for too much information, you can politely tell them that you don't feel ready to talk at the moment.
 A good friend is one who's there to listen but doesn't pry.

 Hold your head high